 Additionally, the climate needs to be able to be controlled.
 Since tortoises hibernate between 10-20 weeks of the year, you will need to be able to set the appropriate temperatures during the hibernation season (and when they are not hibernating, alike).

 - They are not good short-term pets.
+The tortoise is a very long-lived animal.
 Although tortoises do not require a lot of personal attention, they do require a lot of care.
 You will need to do regular health checks and provide adequate bedding, food, and water for drinking and swimming.
+It can cost alot.
 Additionally, they require upkeep that some are not willing to continue.